BaksiLi/AlfredWorkflows/Index/say-workflow/README.md

 Does this ever happens to you?
 That you just want to have a *quick check of the pronunciation* of a word/sentence without being distracted too much.
-Or you want to *suprise your classmates in a boring lecture* (and no one would realise that's you)?
+Or you want to *surprise your classmates in a boring lecture* (and no one would realise that's you)?

 Now with say-workflow, you can do all of these just with simple clicks on your keyboard.